 The final determination of any eligibility shall be assessed by the relevant Award Panel for the given award.

 The application for the 2023 ALRA ECR Article/Chapter Award must be accompanied by an application form:

 - confirming that the application complies with the above eligibility requirements;

 - summarising the work, and outlining its significance and contribution to the relevant legal discipline; and

 - outlining why this work represents an outstanding example of legal scholarship, such that it would be a worthy recipient of the ECR Article/Chapter Award.

-All applications must be nominated by the relevant Associate Dean of Research in Law (or functional equivalent) (the ‘ADR’) at the institution where the applicant is employed.
-That nomination must include a statement of endorsement by the ADR as to why the publication represents an outstanding contribution to scholarship in the relevant field.
-Generally, no more than five applications can be nominated by any School.
+All applications must be supported by the relevant Associate Dean of Research in Law (or functional equivalent) (the ‘ADR’) at the institution where the applicant is employed.
+Generally, no more than five applications can be supported by any School.

-All applications must include an electronic PDF version of the publication so as to enable the efficient review and assessment of the publication.
+All applications should include an electronic PDF version of the publication so as to enable the efficient review and assessment of the publication.